When it comes to fire safety in your home, fire extinguishers are valuable, but smoke detectors are essential.

 Arguably even more dangerous than a fire is carbon monoxide poisoning.
 Carbon monoxide gas is odorless and tasteless, yet extremely toxic, and therefore very dangerous.
 It is produced by vehicles and gas-powered furnaces and unsafe levels of it cause hundreds of deaths each year.
-If possible, look for a fire alarm that also includes a carbon monoxide sensor.
+If possible, look for a fire alarm that also includes a carbon monoxide detector.

 9. Some smoke alarms come with a monitoring team attached

-Look for an alarm that automatically alerts a monitoring team when it sounds.
+Avoid false alarms by looking for an alarm that automatically alerts a monitoring team when it sounds.
 This may come as part of a smart home security package with multiple products to protect your family.
 Having a little extra protection and instant professional help onboard never hurts.

 10. You should not paint your smoke alarm

 Most smoke alarms come with a warning printed directly on them that says “do not paint.”
 Paint can restrict airflow and cause the alarm to have difficulty detecting a fire.

 Are you wondering which brand of smoke alarm or fire alarm to purchase?
 Some of the more recognizable brands and alarms include Kidde, the FireX 120v hardwired alarm, and Roost.

 The Vivint smoke detector is part of a home security package that connects your smoke detector with other security features, including 24/7 expert professional monitoring, to keep you and your family safe.